AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-04-10-overzealous-destructuring/index.md

 ---
 title: Overzealous Destructuring
-description: Destructuring in JavaScript has many clever uses that can make your code more expressive and compact.
-But overusing it can make your code harder to read, trickier to debug, and more error prone.
+description: Excessive destructuring in JavaScript can make your code harder to read, trickier to debug, and more error prone.
 keywords: [javascript, destructuring]
 categories: [javascript, typescript, react, practices]
 lastUpdated: 2022-04-17